tigerManBot/goodreads-webscrape/README.md

 through terminal input.

 The author name/book title does not need to be spelled perfectly.
-The search will fail if the spelling is too far off.
+However, the search will fail if the spelling is too far off.

 get_author_data